simonsobs/PSpipe/project/ACT_DR6/dr6.rst

 -------------------------------------------------------

-To include the non gaussian contribution to the covariance matrix coming from the connected four point function due to lensing we rely on external codes (from Amanda MacInnis) see the dedicated `README <https://github.com/simonsobs/PSpipe/tree/master/project/data_analysis/lensing.rst/>`_ for how these terms are computed
+To include the non gaussian contribution to the covariance matrix coming from the connected four point function due to lensing we rely on external codes (from Amanda MacInnis) see the dedicated `README <https://github.com/simonsobs/PSpipe/tree/master/project/ACT_DR6/lensing.rst/>`_ for how these terms are computed.
-Once you have ran amanda code, run
+Once you have ran amanda codes, run

 .. code:: shell